RensDV/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Rens De Vent**.
 I’m an ex-BCG consultant and certified MS Azure data engineer.
-My goal is to share data warehouse best practices with the community!
+My goal is to share data warehouse best practices on tech with the community!